List of Kentucky supplemental roads and rural secondary highways (3000–3499): KY 3294

+KY 3377

+Kentucky Route 3377 is a 2.854 mi north-south state highway in Madison County.
+The northern end of the highway intersects with Kentucky Route 627.
+It snakes southward through the farms of rural Madison County.
+It then intersects a railroad track before immediately reaching its southern terminus at the intersection with Kentucky Route 388 in the unincorporated community of Redhouse.
+It uses the name Lost Fork Road for the entire length of the highway.

 KY 3379

 Kentucky Route 3379 is a 7.040 mi north-south state highway in Floyd County.
 The southern terminus is at the end of state maintenance southeast of Galveston and the northern terminus is at KY 979 west of Grethel.

 KY 3380

 Kentucky Route 3380 is a 1.400 mi east-west state highway in Floyd County.
 The western terminus is at the end of state maintenance at Smokey Branch Road and Left Fork Tinker Road southeast of Teaberry and the eastern terminus is at KY 979 south of Teaberry.

 KY 3499

 Kentucky Route 3499 is a 3.358 mi rural secondary highway in central Allen County.
 The highway follows Old Glasgow Road from KY 98 in the city of Scottsville north to US 31E northeast of the city.
 KY 3499 begins at a tangent intersection with KY 98 (Brownsford Road) at which the former highway curves north.
 North of the city limits, the highway crosses Bays Fork, a tributary of the Barren River, and Cushenberry Branch of Bays Fork.
 Where Old Glasgow Road continues northeast, KY 3499 curves north and reaches its terminus at US 31E (New Glasgow Road).
 After the northern part of US 31E's bypass of Scottsville was completed in 1987, the Kentucky Transportation Cabinet temporarily established US 31EX along the bypassed routing through an August 11, 1987, official order.
 The agency replaced US 31EX with supplemental road KY 3499 in a February 17, 1989, official order.
 The agency reclassified the highway as a rural secondary highway in a November 8, 2010, official order.